criscola/kubernetes-dbaas/docs/sysadmin_guide.md

 For more information about the operator-sdk and the enclosed Makefile, consult: https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/

 ## Samples
 You can find a few samples of Database and DatabaseClass resources in the [testdata folder](../testdata).
+Samples are intended for **testing only**.

 ## Troubleshooting
 You can troubleshoot problems in two ways: